omniva-baltic/omniva-api-lib/READMEOMX.md

 **This is currently only a draft**
+Initial release is ment to be used as drop in from previous version.
+That means your code should mostly work unchanged except for below mentioned changes.
+Library will try to convert old parameters to OMX structure.

 ## OMX specific
 - All packages **require** ID.
 Based on on this ID (usually it will be order ID from client system) library decides if this is a multilabel or consolidated registration.